Halin's grid theorem for digraphs: In-rays and out-rays

 It remains to construct a girder $G_{m+1}$.
 We consider a $\beta(m+1), \beta(m+1) -1, \dots, \beta(1)$--staircase $Q$ avoiding $\bigcup_{j \in [m] \setminus \{1\}} \Down{G_j}_\N \cup \Down{O_{\beta(m+1)}}_\N$, which exists by~\cref{prop:zickzack}.
 Then the concatenation of the path $O_{\beta(m+1)}$, some subpath of $R_{\beta(m+1)}$ and the path $Q$ forms the desired girder $G_{m+1}$.
 This completes the construction and finishes the proof. \end{proof}

 \begin{lemma} Let $(R_i)_{i \in I}$ be an infinite family of disjoint equivalent out-rays in a digraph $D$.
-If $D^\infty(I)$ contains an out-ray, then $D$ contains a subdivision $D'$ of either a bidirected quarter-grid or a dominated directed quarter-grid such that each vertical ray of $D'$ is an element of $(R_i)_{i \in I}$. \end{lemma}
+If $D^\infty(I)$ contains an out-ray, then $D$ contains a subdivision $D'$ of either a bidirected quarter-grid or a cyclic quarter-grid such that each vertical ray of $D'$ is an element of $(R_i)_{i \in I}$. \end{lemma}

-The proof of~\cref{lem:out_rays} follows the proof of~\cref{lem:in_rays} but constructs a subdivision of a dominated directed quarter-grid that is outward-oriented rather than inward-oriented.
-Since the arches are terminal segments of the girders in outward-oriented dominated directed quarter-grids, we have to construct the girders carefully.
+The proof of~\cref{lem:out_rays} follows the proof of~\cref{lem:in_rays} but constructs a subdivision of a cyclic quarter-grid that is ascending rather than descending.
+Since the arches are terminal segments of the girders in ascending cyclic quarter-grids, we have to construct the girders carefully.